 Swap Social Media for Reading or Listening

 This may seem counter-intuitive, but social media apps like Instagram, Facebook, TikTok and Twitter can actually increase levels of loneliness and isolation.
-Teenagers in particular are vulnerable to the divisiveness inherent in these media.
-A recent University of Pittsburgh study found teenage frequent social media users were more than three times as likely to experience perceived social isolation than their light social media using peers.
+Teenagers, in particular, are vulnerable to the divisiveness inherent in these media.
+A recent University of Pittsburgh study found teenage frequent social media users were more than three times as likely to experience perceived social isolation than their light social media-using peers.

 Even adults can be radicalised or politically siloed by overexposure to social media.
-This is because, as sensational Netflix documentary The Social Dilemma made clear, the algorithms that drive profit for the social media giants work by pushing ever-more engaging content to platforms users.
+This is because, as the sensational Netflix documentary The Social Dilemma made clear, the algorithms that drive profit for the social media giants work by pushing ever-more engaging content to platform users.
 And by engaging, they often mean enraging.

-As Social Dilemma creator and Centre for Humane Technology founder Tristan Harris noted “Technology steers what 2 billion people are thinking and believing every day.
+As Social Dilemma creator and Centre for Humane Technology founder Tristan Harris noted, “Technology steers what 2 billion people are thinking and believing every day.
 It’s possibly the largest source of influence over 2 billion people’s thoughts that has ever been created.”

 An easy fix is to swap some of this dangerous visual overstimulation for listening or reading.
-There are thousands of fascinating podcasts, and literally millions of audiobooks to listen to, and of course you can use this period of enforced isolation to reconnect with some of your favourite authors, or discover new ones, with your e-reader or good old-fashioned paper books.
+There are thousands of fascinating podcasts and literally millions of audiobooks to listen to, and of course, you can use this period of enforced isolation to reconnect with some of your favourite authors or discover new ones with your e-reader or good old-fashioned paper books.